Paco Park and Cemetery

 Shrine to Jose Rizal in Paco Park

 In another corner of Paco Park is a shrine dedicated to the Philippines national hero, Dr José Rizal.
-The shrine consists of a wooden cross with the date of Rizal's death (30 deciembre 1896) and, at its base, three letters -- R P J -- which are the initials of Rizal's name, José P Rizal, written in reverse order.
+The shrine consists of a wooden cross with the date of Rizal's death (30 deciembre 1896, that is, 30 December 1896) and, at its base, three letters -- R P J -- which are the initials of Rizal's name, José P Rizal, written in reverse order.

-The plaque at this site tells the story of what happened at this place:
+The plaque at Rizal's burial site site in Paco Cemetery tells more of what happened at this place:

 JOSE RIZAL